DeepSkyForge/GraXpertSuite4PixInsight/README.md

 - Select target view by drag and drop new instance button (triangle on bottom left)
 - Pause/Abort GraXpert execution by using Pause/Abort console button

+Coming soon
+- Import background in PixInsight (Beta version v1.0.0 of GraXpert script requiring Beta GraXpert version v2.0.3)

 Important notes:
 - On Windows, GraXpert splatch window hide PixInsight Pause/Abort pop-up.
 You have to press Enter even though you don't have access to the pop-up.
-- I never tested GraXpert4Pix on Mac or Linux system.
+- I never tested GraXpert4Pix on Linux system.
 Feedbacks are welcome.

 For any issue with GraXpert4Pix open a case [here](https://github.com/AstroDeepSky/GraXpert4PixInsight/issues).